Recovering sea lion/rāpoka populations

 The plan aims to help sea lion populations recover.
 Our goal is for them to be classified as "not threatened".

 To make sure sea lions are around for future generations, we're working with the DOC to manage threats such as:

 - disease in breeding colonies on the Auckland Islands – the single greatest threat

 - the direct effects of fishing (for example, sea lions can be caught in trawl nets)

 - changes in food resources

-- poor habitat (for example, pups can drown in mud holes)
+- poor breeding habitat (for example, pups can drown in mud holes on the islands)

-The threat management plan lists the work we will do to learn about these threats, and how we can reduce them.
+The threat management plan lists the work we are doing to learn more about these threats and how we can reduce them.

 If you have questions about sea lions/rāpoka, email email@example.com